 Stansted Airport, STN.
 A National Express bus to Coventry Pool Meadow Bus Station (infrequent service) or train to Tottenham Hale followed by underground (Victoria Line) to Euston Station.

 Megabus from London Victoria, Greenline Coach Station to Coventry, Cannon Park (a short walk from the campus).
-Tickets can be bought only on their website and are not refundable.
+Tickets can be bought only on their website, are just for particular time and are not refundable.